kilpkonn/msc-thesis/main.typ

 ==== Agsy <agsy>
 Agsy is the official term search based proof assistant for Agda.
-It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#footnote(link("https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html")).
+It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#cite-footnote("Agda, Automatic Proof Search (Auto)", "2024-04-06", "https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html").

 We will be looking at the high level implementation of its algorithm for term search.
 In principle Agsy iteratively refines problems into more subproblems, until enough subproblems can be solved.